Article

 Shovel Construction

-Off-road shovels are made with a variety of materials nowadays, including wood, fiberglass, stainless steal and aluminum.
+Off-road shovels are made with a variety of materials nowadays, including wood, fiberglass, stainless steel and aluminum.
 The cheaper varieties come in wood, and while typically adequate for most jobs, are less durable.
 Fiberglass and aluminum shovels offer the advantage of being light weight and strong.
 Stainless steel, while heavier, is super durable and weather resistant.

 Shovel Length

-If your off-road shovel is too small, you’ll spend a lot of time on your knees.
-If it’s too long, it can be awkward to stow on or in your vehicle and can be difficult to get into tight spaces when digging under your vehicle.
+If your off-road shovel is too small, you'll spend a lot of time on your knees.
+If it's too long, it can be awkward to stow on or in your vehicle and can be difficult to get into tight spaces when digging under your vehicle.
 We prefer one that comes to about hip high from the tip of the blade to the handle.
-Generally, we’re skeptics of off-road shovels that fold up, as they tend to be too small for the strenuous work of recovering a vehicle.
-That said, the collapsing shovels made by DMOS (see below), offer an ergonomic length, sturdiness, and the ability to stow them easily.
+Generally, we're skeptics of off-road shovels that fold up, as they tend to be too small for the strenuous work of recovering a vehicle.
+That said, the collapsing shovels made by DMOS offer an ergonomic length, sturdiness, and the ability to stow them easily.

 Blade Shape